pponce/homebridge-anthemreceiver-plus/MIGRATION.md

 # Migrating to Anthem Receiver Plus

 If you already use `homebridge-anthemreceiver` and keep the default `"platform": "AnthemReceiver"` in your existing configuration, replacing the package should preserve your accessories, pairings, scenes, and automations.
+Do not remove any TV accessory bridge that was created by the older homebridge-anthemreceiver plugin.
+Do not remove the child bridge for the older plugin either.

 The maintainer completed this migration successfully and reported that no changes to existing scenes or automations were needed.
 Other setups can differ, so **download a full backup from Homebridge UI before starting**.